 In December 2004, the FASB issued SFAS No. 123(R), "Share-Based Payment," which is a revision of SFAS No. 123, "Accounting for Stock Based Compensation."
 SFAS No. 123(R) establishes standards for the accounting for transactions in which an entity exchanges it equity instruments for goods or services.
+The

-The Statement focuses primarily on accounting for transactions in which an entity obtains employee services in share-based payment transactions.
+Statement focuses primarily on accounting for transactions in which an entity obtains employee services in share-based payment transactions.
 SFAS No. 123(R) requires that the fair value of such equity instruments be recognized as expense in the historical financial statements as services are performed.
 Prior to SFAS No. 123(R), only certain pro forma disclosures of fair value were required.
 SFAS No. 123(R) becomes effective for public companies with their first annual reporting period that begins after June 15, 2005.
 For non-public companies, the standard becomes effective for their first fiscal year beginning after December 15, 2005.
 We are currently evaluating the impact of SFAS No. 123(R) on our financial position and results of operations.
-However, we do not expect that SFAS No. 123(R) will have a material effect on our financial position and results of operations.
-Our existing equity incentive plan allows for stock-based awards to be in the form of options, restricted stock, restricted stock units and deferred stock units.
+However, we do not expect that SFAS No. 123(R) will have a material effect on our financial position and results of operations, restricted stock, restricted stock units and deferred stock units.
 The impact of SFAS No. 123(R) will also be affected by the types of stock-based awards that our board of directors chooses to grant.